-"This is the fourth time that we will celebrate SUDEP Action Day, which includes the opportunity to honor the special relationship with bereaved families both in the UK and in the U.S. The SUDEP movement takes daily action to bring us closer to prevention, but October 23rd is an especially powerful day when we can all share common messages and raise our voices together.
+"This is the 5th time that we will celebrate SUDEP Action Day, which includes the opportunity to honor the special relationship with bereaved families in the UK and in the U.S and around the world.
+The SUDEP movement requires action and advocacy daily to bring us closer to prevention, but October 23rd is an especially powerful day when we can all share common messages and raise our voices together.
+We lose thousands of people like Danny every year, and we urgently need funding and progress.
 We are grateful to SUDEP Action for taking the lead to engage all advocates around the world to take part."